FLClab/NEURASMUS/README.md

 # NEURASMUS

 This repository contains the code for the NEURASMUS program.
-The code were presented during a neurocomputational workshop in 2024.
+The code were presented during the last edition of the  Neurocomputational Workshop in Berlin, July 2nd-5th 2025.

 ## Day 1